canozcivelek/lane-detection-with-steer-and-departure/README.md

 is applied thresholding to get rid of unnecessary detections other than lanes, gets blurred and finally edges are extracted with cv2.Canny() function.

 #### perspectiveWarp()
 Now that we have the image we want, a perspective warp is applied.
-Simply put, 4 points are put on the frame such that they surround only the area which lanes are present, then maps it onto another matrix to create a birdseye look at the lanes.
+4 points are placed on the frame such that they surround only the area which lanes are present, then maps it onto another matrix to create a birdseye look at the lanes.
 This will enable us to work with a much refined image and help detecting lane curvatures.
 It should be noted that this operation is subject to change if another video is used.
 The predefined 4 points are calculated with this particular footage in mind.
 It should be retuned if another video that has a slightly different angled camera.

 ![alt text](https://github.com/canozcivelek/lane-detection-with-steer-and-departure/blob/master/Images/process.jpg)
 _Different phases of the frame being processed (left), Birdseye view (right)_